anjali252013/Pizza-sales-analysis/README.md

-# Pizza Sales Analysis Using SQL:
+# 🍕Pizza Sales Analysis Using SQL:

 This project focuses on analyzing pizza sales data using SQL to identify key business insights.
 The goal is to understand customer buying patterns, peak order times, best-selling pizza categories, and overall revenue trends.
 By using SQL queries, we extract, clean, and analyze the data to support data-driven decision making for improving sales and operational efficiency.

-# Project Objective:
+# 📌Project Objective:

 To analyze pizza orders and sales performance